This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Brief Summary:

-This is a Phase 3, randomized, double-blind, placebo-controlled study to evaluate the efficacy, safety, and tolerability of valbenazine to treat chorea in subjects with Huntington disease.
+This is a Phase 3, randomized, double-blind, placebo-controlled study to evaluate the efficacy, safety, and tolerability of valbenazine to treat chorea in participants with Huntington disease.

 Condition or disease Intervention/treatment Phase